ghadir-ali/NGS1_project/Project_pipeline.md

  ```bash
 samtools view -H -F 0x100 SRR.sam > SRR_primary.sam && samtools view -F 0x100 SRR.sam >> SRR_primary.sam
  ```
+ **- Please note we had to add the -H first and then add to the file the alignment section becuase we ran into errors due to this issue (having a truncated sam file with no header) during the assembly and other steps and trials.**

 ## 3. Getting the average GC content:
 Before we calculate the GC content, we suspected that some reads might be repeated in the secondary alignment:
 **By definition, a secondary alignment means the read was mapped to multiple places, so there might be unbalanced repetitions that could throw of our calculations.**